aeternity/protocol/contracts/sophia.md

 There is one exception: abort (reason:string)

 ### JSX
-Ring does not support inline html syntax.
+Sophia does not support inline html syntax.

 ## The lifetime of a contract